-Joining us for today’s show is Eric Schwab, a Chief Revenue Officer who knows a thing or two about revenue growth.
+Joining us for today’s show is Eric Schwab, a Chief Commercial Officer who knows a thing or two about revenue growth.
 Today’s topic is incentive compensation planning to hit your revenue goal.
-As a guide to the conversation, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the sales strategy section and find the compensation planning phase on pages 308 – 313 of the PDF workbook.
+Eric answers questions from the Sales Compensation phase of SBI’s How to Make Your Number in 2018 .
+Turn to page 395 of the Sales Strategy section to review emerging best practices for compensation planning.

 Why this topic?
 Compensation plans are often too complex, and sometimes they might even be too simplistic.
 As your company evolves its strategy and you evolve your sales strategy, the comp program needs to keep up.
 Old compensation concepts are both a blessing and a curse.
 Stick to the way you have always done things and you’re sure to miss your revenue targets, but over-rotate to the new concepts and you’ll push talented reps out the door.
 It’s imperative to refresh the incentive compensation program at least once per year if you want to hit the revenue target.

 If you prefer to watch a HD Video of the interview, click here.

 Compensation plan design became a major focus when Eric’s company missed the revenue number three years ago, yet was over budget with sales commissions paid to the sales organization.
 The discussion goes deep into compensation planning with Eric acting as the practitioner, the CRO in the seat, solving this particular problem at his company.
 Also, joining us for the discussion is Dan Perry, a principal at SBI.
 Dan’s role today is to share compensation planning best practices from his experience helping companies solve this problem across industries.
 For the audience, you’ll benefit from a specific use case to think through and a broader discussion about the key things to think through when planning compensation across industries and companies.